-We will receive net proceeds of approximately \$\frac{1}{2}\$ million from the sale of 8,000,000 common units in this offering, after deducting underwriting discounts, commissions and estimated offering expenses payable by us.
-If the underwriters exercise their over-allotment option in full, we will receive net proceeds of approximately \$\frac{1}{2}\$ million.
-We will use the net proceeds of this offering, including any exercise of the underwriters' over-allotment option, for general partnership purposes, which may include repayment of debt, including the repayment of amounts outstanding under EPO's multi-year revolving credit facility or commercial paper program, working capital, capital expenditures and acquisitions.
+We will receive net proceeds of approximately \$ million from the sale of 7,500,000 common units in this offering, after deducting underwriting discounts, commissions and estimated offering expenses payable by us.
+If the underwriters exercise their over-allotment option in full, we will receive net proceeds of approximately \$ million.
+We will use the net proceeds of this offering, including any exercise of the underwriters' over-allotment option, for general partnership purposes, which may include repayment of debt, including the repayment of amounts outstanding under EPO's multi-year revolving credit facility, 364-day credit agreement or commercial paper program, working capital, capital expenditures (including a portion of the growth capital expenditures for the remainder of 2013 and 2014) and acquisitions.

-In general, EPO's indebtedness under its multi-year revolving credit facility and its commercial paper program was incurred for working capital purposes, capital expenditures and other acquisitions.
-Amounts repaid under the multi-year revolving credit facility may be reborrowed from time to time to repay commercial paper notes or for acquisitions, capital expenditures and other general partnership purposes.
+In general, EPO's indebtedness under its multi-year revolving credit facility, 364-day credit agreement and commercial paper program was incurred for working capital purposes, capital expenditures and other acquisitions.
+Amounts repaid under the multi-year revolving credit facility or under the 364-day credit agreement may be reborrowed from time to time to repay commercial paper notes or for acquisitions, capital expenditures and other general partnership purposes.
 EPO may issue and have outstanding short-term commercial paper notes at any time for acquisitions, capital expenditures and other general partnership purposes.
-EPO intends to maintain a minimum available borrowing capacity under its multi-year revolving credit facility equal to any amount outstanding under commercial paper notes as a back-stop to the commercial paper program.
+EPO intends to maintain a minimum available borrowing capacity under its multi-year revolving credit facility and/or its 364-day credit agreement equal to any amount outstanding under commercial paper notes as a back-stop to the commercial paper program.

-As of February 1, 2013, EPO had \$50.0 million of borrowings under its multi-year revolving credit facility that bears interest at a variable rate, which on a weighted-average basis was approximately 1.502% per annum.
-EPO's multi-year revolving credit facility will mature in September 2016.
-As of February 1, 2013, EPO had \$1,060.0 million in principal amount of short-term notes outstanding under its commercial paper program, and the weighted-average interest rate on the commercial paper debt to be retired was approximately 0.377%.
+As of November 1, 2013, EPO had \$10.0 million of borrowings outstanding under its multi-year revolving credit facility that bears interest at a variable rate, which on a weighted-average basis was approximately 1.14% per annum.
+EPO's multi-year revolving credit facility will mature in June 2018.
+As of November 1, 2013, EPO had no borrowings outstanding under its 364-day credit agreement that bears interest at a variable rate.
+Amounts borrowed under EPO's 364-day credit agreement mature in June 2014, although EPO may elect to have the entire principal balance then outstanding under such agreement continued as non-revolving term loans for a period of one additional year, payable in June 2015.
+As of November 1, 2013, EPO had \$580.0 million in principal amount of short-term notes outstanding under its commercial paper program, and the weighted-average interest rate on such commercial paper debt was approximately 0.36% per annum

-Affiliates of certain of the underwriters are lenders under EPO's multi-year revolving credit facility or may hold our commercial paper debt and, accordingly, will receive a substantial portion of the proceeds of this offering.
+Affiliates of certain of the underwriters are lenders under EPO's multi-year revolving credit facility or 364-day credit agreement, or may hold EPO's commercial paper debt and, accordingly, will receive a substantial portion of the proceeds of this offering.
 Please read "Underwriting."